kubecost/docs/install-and-configure/advanced-configuration/key-rotation.md

 ### Federated-ETL

 With Federated ETL objects, storage keys can be provided in two ways.
 The preferred method is using the secret defined by the Helm value `.Values.kubecostModel.federatedStorageConfigSecret`.
-The alternate method is to re-use the ETL backup secret defined with the `.Values.kubecostModel.etlBucketConfigSecret` Helm value.

 1. Update the appropriate Kubernetes secret with the new key on each cluster.
 2. Restart the Kubecost `cost-analyzer` pod.